tovicheung/hanoi-leaderboard/README.md

+This is a live leaderboard service used to host mathematics club events at my school.

 ## HTTP API

+Public functions

+* GET `/api/data`

+    Returns the live JSON data.

-The following admin functions are implemented using HTTP with a bearer token.
+The following admin functions require a bearer token.

 * POST `/api/instance/create`